Ready or not, here they come: more changes to Facebook and Instagram, that is!

 Adaptability isn’t embraced by everyone.
 That’s why those who are most willing to adapt are most likely to survive and thrive!

-So, what new “opportunities” await you in 2019 by adapting to Facebook and Instagram’s upcoming changes?
+So, what new “opportunities” await you now by adapting to Facebook and Instagram’s upcoming changes?

 In March, Mark Zuckerberg released a series of announcements about the future of Facebook’s family of companies, which include Facebook and Instagram.